 Clinical trials can evaluate medicines, procedures, medical devices, and other health treatments.
 They are divided into different stages, called phases.
 The earlier phase trials look at whether an intervention is safe and effective, whilst later phase trials aim to test whether new treatments are better than existing treatments.

-Within South West Sydney we primarily conduct Phase II and Phase III trials.
+Within South Western Sydney we primarily conduct Phase II and Phase III trials.

 Phase I clinical trials test a new drug or intervention for the first time, in a small group of people.
 The aim is to evaluate how safe the medicine is, how it works, and how well tolerated it is.
 These trials are generally very short, and have a high degree of supervision.